Dogs could be trained to sniff out malaria in people according to new research aimed at preventing the spread of the deadly disease.

 Co-author Professor Umberto D’Alessandro, Unit Director at the MRCG at LSHTM, said: “Detecting malaria-infected but otherwise healthy people is a laborious and time-consuming process that requires collecting a blood sample to be then processed in a well-equipped laboratory.

 “New approaches to facilitate the identification of infected individuals to be treated would help enormously in addressing the human reservoir of infection and possibly reduce malaria transmission.
 The opportunity to use trained dogs for this purpose is promising.
 Results show that it may be possible to identify infected people by their body odour.”

-Exciting as it may be, further research is required to see if dogs can directly sniff out malaria in people infected with the disease.
+However, they say that further research is needed to see if dogs can directly sniff out malaria in people infected with the disease.

-The researchers added that additional studies are needed to see if dogs can detect malaria in the odour of infected people from other parts of the world before the animals could be used in the field.
+Future studies are also needed to see if dogs can detect malaria in the odour of infected people from other parts of the world before the animals could be used in the field, the researchers added.

 Our postgraduate taught courses provide health practitioners, clinicians, policy-makers, scientists and recent graduates with a world-class qualification in public and global health.

 If you are coming to LSHTM to study an intensive master's degree or distance learning programme (PG Cert, PG Dip, MSc or individual modules) starting in 2024, you may be eligible for a 5% discount on your tuition fees.

 These fee reduction schemes are available for a limited time only.